 Further read can be found here.
 A short video of the set-up and execution of the automatization, measuring a Quectel chipset as DUT, can be found here.

-Get your Otii Arc from our suppliers and start to #measureeverydamnday!
+Get your Otii and start to #measureeverydamnday!